 I would deduce that this deregulation in ’63 created a surge in interest in home brewing, which may have outstripped supply.
 I believe this probably resulted in a rush to fill the gap in the market, which could have contributed to the lack of quality in home brew kits being produced in the 60’s and 70’s.
 If my beliefs are correct, this would have meant that when home-brewing became fashionable in the late 70’s early 80’s there weren’t many, if any, good kits around.
 (I aim to find out more about the social history of home brew, and report on it in our blog.)

 If it turns out my suppositions are correct, then it probably accounts for how often I am asked “How good is home brew?”
 Current standards in home brew are excellent.
-It would seem that many keen home brewers have become micro-brewers, and that some larger commercial brewers, who are now well established in the brewing trade, are keeping the integrity and commitment to good produce that is currently synonymous with home brewers and micro-brewers alike.
+It would seem that many keen home brewers have become micro-brewers, and that some developed in to larger commercial brewers.
+These businesses, born from hobby brewers, are now well established in the brewing trade, and are keeping the integrity and commitment to good produce that is currently synonymous with home brewers and craft brewers alike.

 A few commercial brewers who, I believe, started in home-brew, have allowed some of there recipes to be produced in kit form. under licence, for the home brew market.
 The only difference between the kit and what you get in the pub, will be the water used in the production of the brew and maybe how it is carbonated.

 Now many believe that the best modern day kits match or improve on many commercial drinks in the pub.
 Plus there is the peace of mind of knowing what ingredients have been used in the making of the brew.